Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

       - Vivado: `Close`
       - `[project-root]/vitis` $ make update_ila
     - A quick use case would be to validate the values of subtractor registers.
 After the probing file is loaded and the ILA is armed, rerunning `./aie_dly_test.exe a.xclbin` will trigger the ILA capturing the signal values that should match those in the console.
-  - `root` password is the one you have setup when using ssh/scp/... towards the VCK190 `export TARGET := hw` or hardware emulation `export TARGET := hw_emu`.
+  - `root` password is the one you have setup when using ssh/scp/... towards the board `export TARGET := hw` or hardware emulation `export TARGET := hw_emu`.

 ## Design Considerations
   Note: The **MUST**s in below explanations are due to how the generic Makefiles are setup, and is **NOT** an AMD tools requirement!